Medical Assistance in Dying (MAiD) in Victoria, BC

 If you're here, you're likely facing big questions, either for you or someone you love.

+MAiD is nuanced.
 Maybe you’re feeling overwhelmed, curious, conflicted, or seeking clarity.
-Wherever you are on this path, you are welcome here.

-Whether you’re exploring it for yourself or supporting someone who is, I’m here to walk alongside you.
+Whether you’re exploring it for yourself or supporting someone who is, you are welcome here.

 older woman holding dandelion in hands